 And, the more traditional that thing now being offered online or virtually is, the more pushback there seems to be.

-So, as we’ve launched our Virtual Tech Camps, and have expanded our Online Private Lessons with additional private coding lessons, and introduced 12-Week Semesters, I thought it would be useful to run through a few things, like virtual tutoring specifically, to prove out that “virtual” isn’t what many parents think it to be, and can offer a number of positive benefits and outcomes.
+So, as we’ve launched our Virtual Tech Camps, and have expanded our Online Tutoring with additional private coding lessons, and introduced 12-Week Semesters, I thought it would be useful to run through a few things, like virtual tutoring specifically, to prove out that “virtual” isn’t what many parents think it to be, and can offer a number of positive benefits and outcomes.